An official Gala on the occasion of the 100th anniversary of Poland regaining its independence, Perth

 In 2014, the "Report X" exhibition was created based on the materials made available by the Archive of the IPN.
 The exhibition presents the figure of Captain Witold Pilecki, special attention being paid to the time he spent in the Auschwitz-Birkenau German concentration camp and the preparation of Report W. It also touches upon topics such as his arrest after the war by the Security Office, a violent investigation and murder by the communist authorities.
 Moreover, the exhibition is devoted to the Warsaw Uprising and the participation of Australian Edward Walter Smith in it.

-the Board of the Pilecki Projekt Committeee in Melbourne, which together with the Polish Home Army Ex-servicemen Association, created the exhibition, books (including the English version of the Report), posters and bulletins, managed to bring together several institutions, organizations and people who contributed to the display of the project in such places as The Jewish Holocaust Center in Melbourne, Monash University, Yad Vashem Institute in Jerusalem, Auschwitz Museum, Polin Museum or Atrium Federation Square.
+The Board of the Pilecki Projekt Committee in Melbourne, which together with the Polish Home Army Ex-servicemen Association, created the exhibition, books (including the English version of the Report), posters and bulletins, managed to bring together several institutions, organizations and people who contributed to the display of the project in such places as the Jewish Holocaust Center in Melbourne, Monash University, Yad Vashem Institute in Jerusalem, Auschwitz Museum, Polin Museum or Atrium Federation Square.

-The IPN delegation, present at the inauguration included Deputy President of the Institute Dr. Mateusz Szpytma, Dr. Rafał Leśkiewicz and Agnieszka Jędrzak.
-The exhibition was opened by the speeches of Piotr Buszta, - chargé d'affaire from the Embassy of the Republic of Poland in Canberra - and Dr Mateusz Szpytma.
+The IPN delegation, present at the inauguration included Deputy President of the Institute Dr. Mateusz Szpytma, Dr. Rafał Leśkiewicz and Agnieszka Jędrzak, head of the IPN's Division of International Relations.
+The exhibition was opened by the speeches of Piotr Buszta - chargé d'affaire from the Embassy of the Republic of Poland in Canberra - and Dr Mateusz Szpytma.
 Dr Szpytma also read out a letter from the President of the IPN, Dr Jaroslaw Szarek addressed to the participants of the ceremony, which stressed the need to present the complex fate of Poland and Poles in the 20th century.
 In his letter, President Szarek stressed that Pilecki, "as a volunteer, undertook a risky game in order to collect the most reliable and accurate information about the Nazi extermination policy of the Jewish Nation."
 A symbolic speech was also given by Zbigniew Leman, a participant of the Warsaw Uprising, a soldier of the "Ruczaj"Battalion.

 The undertaking was carried out as part of the celebration of the 99th anniversary of Poland regaining its independence.
 The IPN delegation laid flowers at a monument in the form of a cross commemorating the victims of the Katyń Massacre.
 In the same place, the IPN’s Deputy President, Dr Mateusz Szpytma delivered a speech during which he emphasized that without sacrifice, often the sacrifice of one’s life, there is no freedom or independence - because freedom can often be measured in crosses, said Dr Szpytma.
 These crosses are frequently present in the history of Poland: they often mark the burial places of soldiers, but there are still places where those crosses are missing: for example, on the grave of a great hero, Captain Witold Pilecki, because those who opposed the independence of Poland feared him even after death and threw his body into a nameless pit.
 The freedom of Australia can also be measured in crosses.
 Yes - this peaceful and beautiful country has experienced great bloodshed during World War I and II and, like the Poles, inspired by Tadeusz Kosciuszko, was ready to fight for our freedom and yours.